 Geologists are employed by oil companies to predict where hydrocarbons (oil and gas) are ‘ahead of the drill’.
 Because drilling is expensive, companies acquire the maximum amount of geologic information using cheaper methods (hands-on fieldwork, seismic data, aeromagnetic data, gravity data) to get the best possible understanding of the geology before making the decision to drill.

-The Owambo-Etosha and Kavango basins.
+The Owambo-Etosha basin and eastern Kavango area

 A sedimentary basin results when the earth’s crust descends and surrounding high land erodes and the sediments drain into the newly formed topographic low.
 The land erodes and the sediments are deposited in the basin.
 The sediments may contain organic rich intervals, also called strata.